 In all cases, find out what is covered and what is not.
 For example, does your policy cover air ambulances?
 Is that a concern for you?
 Once you've explored your needs and options, decide if you want the extra coverage and if it is worth your investment.

 8. Extended Warranties on Appliances: In the end, these can cost more than just buying a replacement appliance.

 9. Insurance on Outstanding Credit Card Balances: This type of insurance can cost a lot, and there are a lot of loopholes to go through before any benefit is paid.

 10. Credit Insurance and Mortgage Insurance: This is voluntary insurance on your mortgage.
 A typical life insurance policy would be a better option.

-By avoiding the above policies, you will not reduce your risk and you still may experience a loss in any or all of the above categories, you need to weigh the risk or use this insurance as part of a strategy to decide for yourself if in your current situation, the coverage is worth the price of the insurance.
+By avoiding the above policies, you will not reduce your risk, and you still may experience a loss in any or all of the above categories.
+You need to weigh the risk or use this insurance as part of a strategy to decide for yourself if, in your current situation, the coverage is worth the price of the insurance.